Rishi-Shekher/Ready-to-use-Face-Aging-model--SOC-25/Face-Aging-CAAE/README.md

 1. Click the link above to download the `FaceAging_CAAE_save_final.zip` file.
 2. Unzip the file.
 This will create a folder named `FaceAging_CAAE_save`.
-3. Copy this entire `FaceAging_CAAE_save` folder and place it inside your main project directory.
+3. Copy this entire `FaceAging_CAAE_save` folder and place it inside the Face-Aging-CAAE folder.

 The folder contains:
 * `checkpoint/`: The final saved weights of the trained models.